karannb/ataxia-sync/README.md

 Please create an issue if you need some functionality or the code doesn't work as intended.
 Thank you!

 ## Citation
+We will update this with a newer version soon, for now please use the following:
 ```bibtex
 @misc{bania2024atgcn,
       title={AtGCN: A Graph Convolutional Network For Ataxic Gait Detection},